jromest/filipino-badwords-list/CONTRIBUTING.md

 - Run `npm run sort`
   - it will check if your bad words hasn't been added, if so, it will sort the array alphabetically for you.
 - Run the test `npm test`
-- Create your [pull request](https://github.com/jromest/filipino-badwords-list/pulls) and wait to be merge.
+- Create your [pull request](https://github.com/jromest/filipino-badwords-list/pulls) and wait for it to be merged.